Sec42/freebsd-remote-crypto/README.md

 ```
 sh PREBOOT update
 ```
-This updates your preboot environment and makes sure every stays secure and bug-free :-)
+This updates your preboot environment and makes sure everything stays secure and bug-free :-)

 Also periodically check if your dropbear is up to date with
 ```